Fractional quantization by interaction of arbitrary strength in gapless flat bands with divergent quantum geometry

-\textit{FQAH and gapless phase in the kagome model---}FQAH phase is identified at $\nu=1/3$ filling of the SFB via both DMRG [Fig.~\ref{Fig:KagomeManyBody}(a)] and ED [Fig.~\ref{FigSupp:Kagome}(b)] calculations.
+\textit{FQAH and topologically trivial phases in the kagome model---}FQAH phase is identified at $\nu=1/3$ filling of the SFB via both DMRG [Fig.~\ref{Fig:KagomeManyBody}(a)] and ED [Fig.~S15(b) and Fig.~S18(b) of SI] calculations.
 The FQAH phase also persists for any $0<U\le\infty$ from weak to strong interaction regimes.
 The orange curve in Fig.~\ref{Fig:KagomeManyBody}(b) shows the many-body gap $\Delta_{\rm mb}$ from ED calculations, which emerges at $\alpha\sim0.4$, rises to the maximum at $\alpha\sim1$ and subsequently decreases to zero at $\alpha\sim2.4$.
-The FQAH phase boundaries extracted from $\Delta_{\rm mb}$ (i.e., $\alpha\approx0.4$ and $2.4$) are consistent with the DMRG results [Fig.~\ref{Fig:KagomeManyBody}(a) inset].
+The FQAH phase boundaries extracted from $\Delta_{\rm mb}$ (i.e., $\alpha\approx0.4$ and $2.4$) are consistent with the DMRG results [Fig.~\ref{Fig:KagomeManyBody}(f) upper panel].
 The Berry flux at $\alpha\sim0.4$ is as low as $\Phi_{\tinyCW}\sim0.4$ [Fig.~\ref{Fig:KagomeSingleParticle}(c)], much smaller than the lower bound in the honeycomb model ($\sim0.6$).
 The profile of $\Delta_{\rm mb}$ anti-correlates with those of $\sigma_{\text{tr}\,\CalG}$ and TCV but not with $\sigma_{\Omega}$ [Fig.~\ref{Fig:KagomeSingleParticle}(d)], implying again that the occupation-weighted quantum geometry is crucial for FQAH effects in SFB.